Now, we’re talking about Hawaii here, so “cheap” is relative…

 Of course, there are always exceptions, but in general here are some price points to expect.

-So for this sample Hawaii budget, this is what’s considered:
+So for the sample Hawaii budget outlined on this page, this is what’s considered:

 These are really popular guidebooks for planning a trip to any of the Hawaiian islands!

-So, how much would a trip to Hawaii cost for two?
+So, how much for a trip to Hawaii for two?

 Flight to Hawaii